• Is Portland a good destination for families with kids?

 © Courtesy of www.travelportland.com

-The world-renowned Oregon Museum of Science and Industry is one of the top science centers in the United States.
+The world-renowned Oregon Museum of Science (OMSI) and Industry is one of the top science centers in the United States.
 OMSI’s aim is to inspire curiosity and encourage experimentation and the exchange of ideas through engaging scientific learning experiences.

 With five vast exhibit halls housing hundreds of interactive displays, exhibits, presentations and educational programs, this science center sees more than a million visitors a year.
 OMSI is home to the the USS Blueback, the last non-nuclear-powered submarine built by the U.S. Navy.
 The Blueback is open for public tours.